 It examines and assesses the ways of thinking about mythology, religion, philosophy and science and the positive and negative dimensions of the methods they use.

-Jineoloji sees the state, classes and social development as inevitable stages of development and rejects the determinist, positive viewpoint of history.
+Jineoloji does not see the state, classes and social development as inevitable stages of development and rejects the determinist, positive viewpoint of history.

 Jineoloji does not see its main areas of research being universities , official academies and institutions.
 It approaches these places with suspicion on account of their potential for generating power.
 The relationship between teacher and student is not one of subject and object, but progresses in a symbiotic relationship.
 Dialogue, research, self-expression, personality analysis (a kind of psychoanalysis), criticism and self-criticism are the main methods of academic education.
 Educational establishments are important for the ethical dimension of science and for protecting the link with society.
 Apart from official institutions, every house, association or mountainside may be utilised as an educational space.

 As jineoloji establishes its method, it will criticise the methods of elements of democratic modernity that are closed to experience.

 In conclusion, jineoloji will establish its methods, taking into account the flow, colour, versatility, flexibility and varied facets of life.

 Pertaining to the theoretical and institutional framework of jineoloji